Electrolysis of water: Capillary fed

 A capillary-fed electrolyzer cell is claimed to require only 41.5 kWh to produce 1 kg of hydrogen.
 The water electrolyte is isolated from the electrodes by a porous, hydrophilic separator.
 The water is drawn into the electrolyzer by capillary action, while the electrolyzed gases pass out on either side.
 It extends PEM technology by eliminating bubbles that reduce the contact between the electrodes and the electrolyte, reducing efficiency.
 The design is claimed to operate at 98% energy efficiency (higher heating value of hydrogen).
 The design forgoes water circulation, separator tanks, and other mechanism and can be air- or radiatively cooled.
 The effect of the build-up of impurities in the cell from those initially present in the feed water is not yet available.

+Decoupled water electrolysis

+Decoupled water electrolysis produces hydrogen and oxygen in separate stages, removing the need for a membrane between simultaneously generated gases.
+In one such scheme, an electrochemical step generates hydrogen at the cathode while the anode is oxidized from nickel hydroxide to nickel oxyhydroxide; in a second, thermally activated chemical step, the anode spontaneously releases oxygen and returns to its initial state, enabling membrane-free operation.
+H2Pro's E-TAC electrolyzer uses this two-stage approach.

 Applications

-About five percent of hydrogen gas produced worldwide is created by electrolysis.
-The vast majority of current industrial hydrogen production is from natural gas in the steam reforming process, or from the partial oxidation of coal or heavy hydrocarbons.
-The majority of the hydrogen produced through electrolysis is a side product in the production of chlorine and caustic soda.
-This is a prime example of a competing for side reaction.
+Electrolysis accounts for only a small fraction of global hydrogen production, with low-emissions hydrogen representing less than 1% of the roughly 97 million tonnes produced worldwide in 2023; the vast majority of current industrial hydrogen production is from natural gas in the steam reforming process, or from the partial oxidation of coal or heavy hydrocarbons.
+Much of the hydrogen associated with electrolysis has historically been generated as a by-product of chlor-alkali brine electrolysis rather than dedicated water electrolysis, although dedicated capacity is growing rapidly.